-Pathos is the concept of emotions attached to sorrow and requires eudaemonia.

 14. But the obvious question is, why does it induce the consequence that ensues afterwards?

-15. That is to say, what induction can be surmised, with the action of perception, without the application of thought?
+15. What induction can be surmised, with the action of perception, without the application of thought?

 16. So much about thought is relatively insoluble to our understanding.